 Toyota e-Palette: Toyota debuted a modular concept car this year at CES that looks a lot some of the transporters you see in movies.
 These e-Palettes, when released, will be autonomous and probably used for a variety of purposes such as delivery and ride sharing.

 Pretty soon, we may be able to project holograms that interact with one another.
-One of the walls at CES this year displayed the Kino-mo Mypervsn Wall, a wall of holographic projectors that worked together to show huge holographic moving images.
+One of the walls at CES this year displayed a wall of holographic projectors that worked together to show huge holographic moving images, from HYPERVYSN.
 We could be seeing more of these in our everyday lives very soon.